Permanent repairs to vertical surfaces, concrete pillars, sills, lintels and beams

-Watco Concrex® Vertical is specially formulated to repair damaged concrete pillars, sills, lintels, beams, render and stonework.
+Watco Concrex® Vertical is a two part epoxy resin mortar with special lightweight fillers and is approximately a third of the density of ordinary mortars.
+This means it can be used repair damaged concrete pillars, sills, lintels, beams, render and stonework without slumping or falling out as the repair sets.
 It is ideal for frost spalled concrete surfaces with exposed reinforcement.
 Apply at any depth without the need to build up layers.
 Watco Concrex Vertical Cold Cure is ideal for repairing damaged masonry on vertical surfaces in cold rooms or externally.

 |Properties||Special lightweight fillers, will not slump during application, will not shatter under impact damage, cures fast to a durable and impervious finish.|